 Tree Watering Guidelines

-Three days after planted Fill the watering basin 3 times, using a total of 15-20 gallons 15-20 gallons Hand watering best at this stage
+3 days after planting Fill the watering basin using a total of 10-15 gallons 10-15 gallons

 Check whether your tree species has low, moderate, or high water needs on Canopy’s tree library.